What is Sleep Apnea?

 Sleep apnea and temporomandibular joint (TMJ) disorders often intertwine, creating a unique interplay that can impact your well-being.
 It’s a two-way street: sleep apnea can trigger or exacerbate TMJ issues, while TMJ problems can contribute to sleep disturbances.

-Dr. Dora Nemeth is proficient in neuromuscular dentistry and can address both concerns to help you live better.
-Our TMJ and sleep dentist can create a treatment strategy that not only tackles your sleep apnea with oral appliance therapy but also alleviates the underlying TMJ issues.
+Our dental sleep medicine doctors are proficient in neuromuscular dentistry and can address both concerns to help you live better.
+Our TMJ and sleep dentist can create a strategy that not only tackles your sleep apnea with oral appliance therapy but also alleviates the underlying TMJ issues.
 This dual approach ensures that you receive tailored care that considers the connection between these conditions, ultimately guiding you toward improved sleep, comfort, and overall wellness.

-Make an Appointment for Sleep Apnea Treatment in Austin
+Make an Appointment for Sleep Apnea Symptoms in Austin, TX

 Are you ready to sleep better and get your life back?
 Call us at (512) 327-6947 or make an appointment online.
 We’re looking forward to getting to know you and helping to increase your quality of life.